burillu/js-kata-snaks/README.md

 The total score should be followed by a colon : and by one of the following quotes: if Alice's band wins: Alice made "Kurt" proud! if Bob's band wins: Bob made "Jeff" proud! if they end up with a draw: that looks like a "draw"!
 Rock on!

 The solution to the example above should therefore appear like '1, 2: Bob made "Jeff" proud!'.

+### snack 2

+Simple, given a string of words, return the length of the shortest word(s).

+String will never be empty and you do not need to account for different data types.

+### snack 3

+Return the number (count) of vowels in the given string.

+We will consider a, e, i, o, u as vowels for this Kata (but not y).

+The input string will only consist of lower case letters and/or spaces.